miltosmac/DCMI/README.md

 * The number of CKs available requires modifications to the code of jacobi9d.cpp by adding/removing blocks that describe the Reuse Chains.

 ### Introduction

+The architecture proposed in this section is greatly inspired by the work done in [[1]](#1).
+The proposed architecture of [[1]](#1) performs stencil calculation over an arbitrary number of 𝐷 time-domain iterations.
+Essentially the design bypasses the calculation of intermediate time-steps and outputs results directly for the target 𝐷.

+Most of the ISLs’ core computation is a first degree, i.e., linear, polynomial.
+Constant coefficients are multiplied with the data elements of the stencil pattern and the sum of these multiplications holds the resulting value.
+These mathematical operations, i.e., addition and multiplication, are characterized by the commutative and associative properties, as it follows, the computation of each term in the polynomial can be calculated independently.
+Moreover, it is evident that the coefficients of the polynomial across multiple iterations are only dependent on the stencil pattern and the depth of the iterations therefore their calculation need not happen at runtime because the effective coefficients for every element can be computed beforehand, in design time.

+An architecture tailored to suite the calculation of Jacobi 9-Point Stencil is proposed.
+The design utilizes the minimal amount of on-chip memory required to stream data and store them until all the resulting data that are dependent on it have been calculated.
+Each element is fetched once from external memory per accelerator invocation.
+The input and output of data transpires in a streaming manner and lexicographical order is maintained.

+### References
+<a id="1">[1]</a>
+Mostafa Koraei, Omid Fatemi, and Magnus Jahre.
+2019.
+DCMI: A Scalable Strategy for Accelerating Iterative Stencil Loops on FPGAs.
+ACM Trans.
+Archit.
+Code Optim.
+16, 4, Article 36 (December 2019), 24 pages. https://doi.org/10.1145/3352813